Building Your First App

 New to RingCentral?
 If you have not completed a RingCentral Quick Start Guide, we recommend you start there.
 Then return here to begin your journey in building your app.

-If you are building an application having to do with making, receiving, routing or managing phone calls we recommend you install RingCentral software-based phone app, a.k.a. a "soft phone."
-Our software phone comes with a number of features you will find useful during development and testing:
+If you are building an application having to do with making, receiving, routing or managing phone calls we recommend you login to the RingCentral unified app sandbox via the web to:

 - Access voicemail.